PartyDAO/party-protocol/README.md

-# Party Bid V2
+# Party Protocol

-The AuctionCrowdfund V1 protocol allowed people to pool funds together to acquire NFTs.
-AuctionCrowdfund V2 adds new features to allow parties to use and govern those NFTs together as well.
+The PartyBid V1 protocol allowed people to pool funds together to acquire NFTs.
+V2 (Party Protocol) adds new features to allow parties to use and govern those NFTs together as well.
 The party never ends!

 ## Layout